Terms and Conditions

 Legacy Preferences

-While the Storyteller can still decide, we encourage them to record their Legacy Preferences — their wishes for their stories if they lose capacity or pass away (continue, pause, or stop calls; keep the stories, keep them for a set time, or delete them after death; who may see the memoir; whether it may be shared publicly).
+While the Storyteller can still decide, we encourage them to record their Legacy Preferences — their wishes for their stories if they lose capacity or pass away (continue, pause, or stop calls; keep the stories, keep them for a set time, or delete them after death; who may see the memoir — sharing is always to invited, signed-in family members, never public).
 We store these and share them with the Family Organiser.

 After the Storyteller passes away